Where do you begin when it comes to any project?

-One of the most important pieces to getting funded is creating a proof of concept (PoC).
+One of the most important pieces to getting funded is creating a proof of concept (POC).
 This is a visual of how your idea will work in the real world.
 To prove that it can actually work.
-Another word for it is prototype.
+Another word for it is a prototype.
 It is not the final coded version at all, it’s just the designs with clickability.
 It allows people to actually see how it would work and be viable.

 For example.
 Let’s take a mobile app.
-You lay out the designs for each screen, then take those screens and make the buttons clickable.
+You layout the designs for each screen, then take those screens and make the buttons clickable.
 This prototype just allows the user to click on a button to be taken to the appropriate screen.
 No backend functions are actually happening.
 Nothing moves on the screen at all.
 It’s simple but allows people to actually see how it will be used.
-Of course there are different levels of prototyping which can be used.
+Of course, there are different levels of prototyping which can be used.
 A development company like SDI can help you determine what will work best for you.

 Fancy PowerPoint presentations and diagrams are not sufficient enough.
 It’s a great sidekick to the PoC but will not gain you any points from potential investors.
 If you really want to put on a good show, show them a working PoC along will all the projections for it.

-To give you a better idea how this can actually help you in the real world, let’s take a look at what Nasa did.
+To give you a better idea of how this can actually help you in the real world, let’s take a look at what Nasa did.
 Nasa recently selected 128 proposals from different small businesses to help with research advancement.
-Nasa took these PoC’s very seriously and used them to see weather or not what these businesses were representing was actually feasible.
+Nasa took these PoC’s very seriously and used them to see whether or not what these businesses were representing was actually feasible.
 Based on that they made their selections.
 Just imagine being granted $750,000 to build your product.

 Breakdown of What’s Needed

 When you walk into a meeting with these potential investors, it doesn’t pay to be prepared.
-It pays to be over prepared.
+It pays to be over-prepared.
 Although a prototype is important, it’s not the only thing you need.
 Here is a quick breakdown on what you should have.

 - A brief description about what your project is, which should include the users it targets, the problems it solves, and a personal or meaningful story they can connect with.